-Famous for its lakes, forests and mountains, associations with Wordsworth and Beatrix Potter’s Peter Rabbit, the Lake District is a pretty well known area of the UK.
-You’d expect it to be packed then, especially during the weekend of Beatrix Potter’s 150th anniversary.
-Fortunately, there are plenty of places you can head to to escape the crowds, hike to your hearts content, go wild swimming in the lakes, and go camping in the Lake District under the stars as I did this past weekend.
+Famous for its lakes, forests and mountains, associations with Wordsworth and Beatrix Potter’s Peter Rabbit, the Lake District is a pretty well-known area of the UK.
+We went camping in the Lake District during the weekend of Beatrix Potter’s 150th anniversary.
+We’d expected everywhere to be absolutely heaving but fortunately, we found plenty of places in the Lake District you can escape the crowds.

 It’s a bit of an unwritten rule that we celebrate my boyfriend’s birthday by going away somewhere.
 We’ve celebrated it in Spain twice and in the Galapagos Islands during our South America trip a couple of years ago.
 This year we stayed closer to home as we’re meant to be saving for our upcoming trips to Australia and China later this year.

 We went hiking in the Lake District to our heart’s content, did a spot of wild swimming in the Lake District and a did a spot of wild camping in the Lake District under the stars.
 If you’re looking to plan a weekend in the Lake District from London then here’s a guide to Lake District National Park camping!

 About the Lake District National Park

 The Lake District National Park, also known as ‘the Lakes’, is an area in England famous for its lakes, forests and hills.
 It’s associated with famous British writers such as William Wordsworth and Beatrix Potter and was designated a National Park in 1951.

 Out of the 15 National Parks in the UK, the Lake District is the largest and it’s also recognised as a UNESCO World Heritage Site.

 The highest mountain in the Lake District is Scafell Pike (978m) and the largest lake is Wast Water.